dev11systems/universal-coherence-framework/README.md

 * *what they need to stabilize*
 * *how to move toward higher coherence*
 * *how to sense and respond to other systems*

 ---

+## How to Read This Repository

+UCF spans scientific theory, systems modeling, and speculative foresight.
+To help readers navigate:

+- **Foundations** → Core scientific concepts with solid grounding
+- **Speculative Models** → Structured hypotheses and cross-domain extrapolations
+- **Interpretation & Meaning** → Philosophical reflections and implications

+Repository layout aligns with this structure:

+- `models/` → core framework definitions (mostly foundational)
+- `publications/` → formal descriptions, whitepapers, and overviews
+- `docs/foundations/` → evidence-based background concepts
+- `docs/speculation/` → exploratory models and future-facing ideas
+- `docs/interpretation/` → meaning-making, ethics, and conceptual framing

+Not all domains have equal empirical maturity.
+The framework is explicit about where science ends and open exploration begins.

+---